Searching for dark jets with displaced vertices using weakly supervised machine learning: Example search

 \subsection{Weakly supervised event classifier}

 After applying the weak cuts to the $0.5\%$ signal fraction case of the signal with $(m_{\pi'}, c\tau_{\pi'}) = (10~\mathrm{GeV},\ 0.2~\mathrm{mm})$, $51\%$ ($49\%$) of jets were assigned weak labels according to $n^{j_1}_{\rm obj}$ ($n^{j_2}_{\rm obj}$).
-Of these events, $10\%$ are put aside for validation to avoid over-fitting.
+Of these events, $10\%$ are put aside for validation to avoid overfitting.
 A classifier, described in appendix~\ref{classifier_details}, is trained to distinguish between the remaining $46\%$ ($44\%$) of events using $j_1$ ($j_2$) features and the weak labels.
 After weak-label assignment and putting aside of the validation set, $48704$ jets and $47104$ jets are available for training $j_1$ and $j_2$ classifiers, respectively.
 The classifiers were trained for 100 epochs.
 Learning curves are presented in figure~\ref{learncurve:both}.
-To evaluate the classifiers performance, a new dataset of $35k$ signal and $35k$ background events was generated.
-This means to represent classifier performance on the original event sample trained with $k$ folding, which we don't simulate explicitly.
-NN outputs and ROCs for the $0.5\%$ signal fraction case of the $(m_{\pi'}, c\tau_{\pi'}) = (10~\mathrm{GeV},\ 0.2~\mathrm{mm})$ signal are shown in figures~\ref{NNout_semi} and~\ref{ROC_semi}.
+To evaluate the classifiers' performance, a new dataset of $35k$ signal and $35k$ background events was generated.
+NN outputs and receiver operating characteristic (ROC) curves for the $0.5\%$ signal fraction case of the $(m_{\pi'}, c\tau_{\pi'}) = (10~\mathrm{GeV},\ 0.2~\mathrm{mm})$ signal are shown in figures~\ref{NNout_semi} and~\ref{ROC_semi}.
 ROCs comparing discrimination of classifiers trained on different signal fractions are shown in figure~\ref{sf_compare}.
 As expected, classifier performance deteriorates as $f_S$ is decreased.
 Still, even at $f_S=0.1\%$, the classifier is very powerful.
 However, going to much lower signal fractions is not relevant because they will not be detectable eventually in the bump hunt procedure that is discussed in the next subsection.
 ROCs comparing the outcomes for the different benchmark signals with 0.5\% signal fraction are shown in figure~\ref{sigtype_compare}.